Batoch/PrometheeXmessenger/README.md

 # PrometheeXmessenger
-A bot messenger for promethee
+a bot built from scratch, allowing to send a messenger message in case of a new grade on Promethee